altontonn/celestial-bodies/README.md

 ## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes file with plain SQL that can be used to recreate a database:

 - Use [schema.sql](./universe.sql) to create all tables and populate them